-the other hand, the probabilities of observing a given base at some position are different between the predicted and the real motifs, especially for the CRP motif.
-Further investigation shows that the reason for this partial discrepancy is often due to (1) each input sequence may contain more than one motif, while our algorithm only allowed one occurrence per sequence; (2) our algorithm does not take into consideration background base frequencies.
+- each input sequence may contain more than one motif, while our algorithm only allowed one occurrence per sequence - our algorithm does not take into consideration background base frequencies.

 In the CRP data set, the 18 sequences contained a total of 24 binding sites.
 Furthermore, the sequences contain a very high AT content (61%).
 Our algorithm included several binding sites that match to the consensus sequence equally well as or better than the true sites, but have higher AT contents.
-Therefore, although the binding sites identified by our algorithm has a smaller number of mismatches to the consensus than the real binding sites, the former may be less biologically interesting.
+Therefore, although the binding sites identified by our algorithm have a smaller number of mismatches to the consensus than the real binding sites, the former may be less biologically interesting.
 Therefore, we applied to post-processing procedure described in Section 3.7.
 Figure 4(c) shows that the post-processing did not change the consensus sequence, but fine-tuned the motif instances and the predicted motifs with post-processing are more similar to the real ones than those without post-processing are.